Nelson, New Zealand: Economy

 Former regional airline Air Nelson had its headquarters and maintenance base at Nelson Airport.

 In 2013, Nelson Mayor Aldo Miccio worked on a proposal that would see Australian call centres for companies such as Gen-i and Xero relocated to Nelson.
 The plan was in response to Australian companies moving call and contact centres out of Asia because their Australian customers preferred English-speaking centres.
 If the plan was successful, Miccio expected 100 to 300 jobs paying NZ$50,000-plus in the first year to be created in Nelson.

+Tourism

+Nelson is a gateway for tourists and visitors exploring the Abel Tasman, Kahurangi, and Nelson Lakes National Parks, and the Great Taste Trail, and popular walks such as the Abel Tasman Coast Track, and Heaphy Track.